 Occupational therapy is beneficial after a physical injury or stroke, or for people with brain cancer, neurological conditions, diabetes, arthritis, or other serious long-term illness.

-Speech therapy can benefit patients of all ages, and it involves much more than relearning how to speak or improving your ability to form words and sounds.
 If you or a loved one have suffered a stroke, brain injury, or an illness that affects the muscles that control swallowing, your doctor may prescribe speech therapy.
+Speech therapy (sometimes called speech-language pathology) can benefit patients of all ages, and it involves much more than relearning how to speak or improving your ability to form words and sounds.
 Your VNSNY speech-language pathologist can help you to:

 Speech-language pathology services are beneficial to patients with Parkinson’s disease, multiple sclerosis, ALS, Alzheimer’s disease, head or brain injury, head and neck cancer, stroke, and serious long-term illness.